 Is there a vision statement that explains the future state that this project is hoping to achieve?
 It’s fine not to have a detailed plan of how you are going to get there but you should a pretty clear idea of where ‘there’ is.

-Action if No: Write one.
+Action if it doesn’t exist: Write one.
 You probably have a lot more authority than you think to just do this and then pass it by the powers that be.

 Is there clarity around objectives?
 ‘Yes’ is the right answer, by the way.